 When I was visiting my family out west last month, my Dad announced that the berries were ready for picking at a local farm.
 My parents have been cultivating a crop for a few years, but alas the birds get to most of the berries first.
 My dad and I set out to Berg’s Berries to take in some of the harvest.
 You pay by the bucket load and since they don’t weigh you on the way out, my Dad thinks it is a pretty good bargain.
 So off we went for some Daddy-Daughter bonding to pick and eat berries together on a quiet weekend morning.
 We didn’t have time to make jam, but I made some pies for us to enjoy now, and froze the rest for my parents to enjoy later.

-Ester Berg of Berg’s Berries in Southern Alberta was happy to share her pie recipe with me.
-Since my pie pastry recipe yields 5 pies, I had both enough berries and pastry dough to try out a few recipes.
+My father and I have a tradition of visiting Ester Berg of Berg’s Berries in Southern Alberta to get our fill of berries as the birds tend to get most of the ones on our family estate.
+Since my pie pastry recipe yields 5 pie crusts, I have both enough berries and pastry dough to try out a few recipes.

 The challenge with serviceberries that while they look like blueberries, they have a much thicker skin.
-Confession time: I never really liked my mom’s recipe so I was eager to try Ester Berg’s version as a comparison.
-In our family taste test Ester’s recipe won.
 The trick is to cook the berries and provide a thickening agent so the pie holds together.